When it comes to dust mites, the two most common questions people have about these bugs are:

 Then, it pushes out clean, fresh air back into the room.

 Air purifiers drastically cut down your need to vacuum or dust inside your home.
-You can find the best air purifiers for dust here.
+Check out our review of the best air purifier for dust mites.

 A final step is to line all of your bedding with dust mite proof covers.